About Aoife (read Ee-fa) and the Gender Agenda blog

 I was born in and still live in Dublin, Ireland.
 This brings me to my name – Aoife (pronounced Ee-fa) -- a traditional Gaelic name that I was less then enamoured with growing up as it is hugely popular here in Ireland.
 Yet as I grew older, and particularly started to work in a global capacity I have grown more and more fond and proud of it.
 The disparity between its spelling and pronunciation causes much confusion, but it has also become a great initial talking point, and a way for people to learn more about me and my Irish background.
 It turns out that while ‘Aoife’ might be a popular name in Ireland, when it comes to the rest of the world it is actually quite distinctive.
 With the rest of the world it makes me ‘different’, a diversity that I am more than willing to embrace.

-In August this year I completed a part-time Executive MBS in HR Strategies Programme.
+In August 2012 I completed a part-time Executive MBS in HR Strategies Programme.
 This was a fantastic personal development journey which afforded me the opportunity to delve deeper into much of the academic research on Diversity.
 Learning to better understand the academic and how to blend it with practice for me has been a clear value add of completing such a programme.

 While I was born and bred in Dublin, I have had the pleasure of working and living in the US for a six month period, and working on projects in over 20 countries across all five continents.
 In this regard, I would like to think that I am well travelled, while at the same time I recognise that I still have a lot more to see and learn about this world we live in.

 A bit about me professionally